Before the Bell: What every Canadian investor needs to know today

 Stocks set to see action

-Morgan Stanley reported an 11.4 percent rise in quarterly profit on Wednesday, driven by strength in its investment banking and wealth management businesses.
-Earnings applicable to common shareholders rose to $1.59 billion in the second quarter ended June 30 from $1.43 billion a year earlier.
+Morgan Stanley reported an 11.4 per cent rise in quarterly profit on Wednesday, driven by strength in its investment banking and wealth management businesses.
+Earnings applicable to common shareholders rose to $1.59-billion in the second quarter ended June 30 from $1.43-billion a year earlier.
 Earnings per share rose to 87 cents from 75 cents.
-Analysts on average had expected earnings of 76 cents per share, according to Thomson Reuters I/B/E/S. Investment banking revenue rose 25 percent to $1.53 billion.
-Arch-rival Goldman Sachs Group Inc reported a 40 percent drop in bond trading revenue on Tuesday.
+Analysts on average had expected earnings of 76 cents per share, according to Thomson Reuters I/B/E/S. Investment banking revenue rose 25 per cent to $1.53-billion.
+Arch-rival Goldman Sachs Group Inc. reported a 40-per-cent drop in bond trading revenue on Tuesday.

 U.S. spices maker McCormick & Co Inc. has agreed to buy Reckitt Benckiser Group’s food business for a higher-than-expected $4.2-billion to give it a wider variety of seasonings and sauces.
 London-listed Reckitt said in April it was reviewing options for the unit, which includes French’s mustard and Frank’s RedHot sauce, to cut its debt following the $16.6-billion purchase of baby formula maker Mead Johnson.
 That acquisition added a new product line and boosted its business in developing markets and the United States.